rit-spex/SPEX-Project-Definition-Documents/README.md

 # SPEX Standard - Project Definition Document
 This is an RIT Space Exploration Standard defining guidelines for content and formatting of project definition documents (PDDs).

+This repository includes [the IEEE Conference Proceedings LaTeX formatting template](https://www.ieee.org/conferences_events/conferences/publishing/templates.html) (the SPEX internal standard), a sample document with style guidelines, and an archive of reviewed and approved PDDs.

 ## When should I use this template?
 This document is intended for a member of RIT Space Exploration to bring forward an idea for a project to be conducted under the RIT SPEX banner.